erictt/computer-science-learning/source/_posts/cs6210/lesson-07b.md

 ### Memory Consistency and Cache Coherence

-- Memory consistency model is a contract between the application programmer and the system that answers the "when" question - how soon changes made to a shared memory location by one processor will be visible to other processes that have the same memory location in their respective private caches.
+- Memory consistency model is a contract between the application programmer and the system that answers when the changes made to a shared memory location by one processor will be visible to other processes that have the same memory location in their respective private caches.
-- Cache coherence answers the "how" question - how is the system, i.e., system software plus hardware, implementing the contract of the memory consistency model?
+- Cache coherence answers how is the system, i.e., system software plus hardware, implementing the contract of the memory consistency model?
 - Cache coherence mechanism ensures that all processes see the changes made to shared memory, commensurate with the memory consistency model.
-- In parallel programming, coherence mechanism must fulfill the guarantee made by the memory consistency model to the application programmer.
+- In parallel programming, coherence mechanism must fulfill the guarantee made by the memory **consistency model to the application programmer**.

 ### Sequential Consistency